 Fate Therapeutics develops a program of cellular immunotherapies, including induced pluripotent stem cell (iPSC) -derived immunotherapies.
 In addition, Cytori is engaged in developing specialty therapeutics that combine its proprietary cell therapy and nanoparticle platform to treat a variety of oncological and degenerative diseases.
 Stemline Therapeutics is focused on developing technologies and treatments to attack cancer cells.

 Stem cell research and regenerative medicine are a fast-growing market in the life sciences industry, and the top 10 stem cell companies are attempting to make progress on NASDAQ.
 Cell therapy companies from Canada include Replicel Life Sciences Inc., Hemostemix Inc. and Sernova Corp.
 Inspired by the announcement of the US President earlier this month, the company is a public biotechnology company focusing on the development and commercialization of drug therapies to treat diseases of the central nervous system.

 In the developing embryo, stem cells are divided into specialized cells – ectoderm, endoderm and mesoderm (see stimulated pluripotent stem cells ) – but also maintain average turnover in regenerative organs such as blood, and skin and intestinal tissue.

-The jury is still out on whether stem cell companies will become a hot takeaway for Big Pharma, favouring companies with more concrete products and clinical data.
+The jury is still out on whether stem cell companies will become a hot takeaway for Big Pharma, like Canadian psychedelic companies, favouring companies with more concrete products and clinical data.
 However, Grand View Research sees an increase in the number of stem cell banks and a growing focus on the ever-increasing therapeutic potential of these banks engaged in extensive research and development in regenerative medicine as the driving force of the global stem cell market.
 The United States is one of the leading investors in stem cell research and development for regenerative therapies.
 North America will lead the market by 39.7% by 2024.